cc-rock/currency_example/README.md

 TO DO:

-- compare view
 - unit tests
 - espresso
-- rotation and such

 BUGS:
 - up button not working

-- button state on "back"
+Nice to:
+- enlarge rows & divider
+- center spinner
+- invert first / second when navigating